We think data can:

 It seems like innovation is happening to everything.
 It’s everywhere.
 But in many rehabilitation and health care facilities, patients are discouraged, not permitted or unable to use smartphones, and so any insights derived from wearables are lost – to the patient, the caregivers, and people invested in helping their loved ones.

-We are changing this.
 We help families, friends, and caregivers by analyzing wearables’ data whenever and wherever the patient may be.
 Tracking activity, sleep, oxygen levels, and heart rate with wearable devices provides daily opportunities for self-learning, and ongoing engagement, and can lead to positive behavior change.

 Are we solving this problem the right way?